Vegan Butternut Squash Corn Chowder

 • Generous sea salt and freshly ground black pepper

-• Few c water and/or veggie stock and/or coconut milk
+• 3-4 c vegetable stock and/or water and/or coconut milk

 • 8-10 sprigs of fresh thyme